- Who We Are

 - Mission Directory

-Andrew Sisson was appointed USAID’s mission director in Indonesia in October 2012.
-He most recently served as mission director in Pakistan, managing one of the Agency’s largest programs worldwide.
+Andrew Sisson is acting executive director of USAID’s U.S. Global Development Lab in Washington, D.C.
+He previously served as the Agency’s mission director in Pakistan, managing one of USAID’s largest programs worldwide.

-Sisson previously served as USAID mission director for the Central Asia Region and the East Africa Region, and as deputy mission director in Kosovo.
+Sisson has also served as USAID’s mission director in Indonesia as well as for the Central Asia and East Africa regions.
+In Kosovo, he served as deputy mission director.

 A Senior Foreign Service Officer with the rank of minister counselor, Sisson has more than 20 years of development experience.
 Under his leadership, USAID will continue to work with Indonesia under the U.S.-Indonesia Comprehensive Partnership inaugurated by Presidents Barack Obama and Susilo Bambang Yudhoyono in 2010.